ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

   ![](img/commit-changes-1.png "The left side shows the files affected, the right side the change to the file selected")

 3. Fill the `Summary` text field with a short description of what you have changed.
 Make sure to commit regularly and in reasonable portions.
-4. Then commit your changes.
-You may use the `master` branch of your forked repository, but if you are advanced and want to work at multiple things on the same time, you may use [Branches](https://guides.github.com/introduction/flow/) in your own repository.
+4. Commit your changes.
+You should use the branch you just created for your current project in order to save your changes to it and not to your clean `master` branch.
+These changes will then be exclusively available when having your project branch selected.

   ![](img/commit-changes-2.png "Committing the changes saves them to the repository.")

-5. Once done will all the changes, *push* all changes to your forked repository by pressing the `Push origin` button.
+5. Once done will all the changes, *push* all changes to your forked repository by pressing the `Push origin` or `Publish New Branch` button (if you push for the first time with this branch).

   ![](img/push-commits.png "Pressing this button will upload all changes to GitHub")